Business credit policy

 SRP may request private company financial statements in order to complete the evaluation.
 A deposit will be assessed if you decline to provide the information needed to complete a credit review.
 A consumer credit report may be obtained if you are requesting service as a sole proprietor and the account will be held in your personal name.

 The deposit amount is intended to cover an amount equal to the two highest consecutive monthly bills anticipated for the account, or the receivables at risk, as determined by SRP.
 In the absence of relevant billing history, SRP will estimate your bill amount based on the connected load, type of business and business's operating characteristics.
+Your deposit may b reduced by 25% by enrolling in SRP’s 10-day SurePayTM Program.
+If you cancel the program you will be asked to pay an additional deposit.

 The security deposit requirement may be satisfied by cash, a surety bond or an irrevocable letter of credit (ILOC) in a form and from a financial institution satisfactory to SRP.
 The financial institution must be a domestic U.S. financial institution with branches in Arizona.
 When paying a security deposit with a surety bond, SRP requires the surety company to maintain a satisfactory credit rating with A.M.
 Best Co., and the bond is to be issued on SRP's bond form.
 For small business customers with deposits less than $5,000, SRP has partnered with an insurance company to create a preapproval process for new SRP accounts.
 For more information about deposit payment options, call our credit department at (602) 236-9622.